 - Possessing a firearm or certain controlled substances.

 - Not showing up to probation appointments, or refusing to allow your probation officer into your home.

 HOW A CRIMINAL LAWYER CAN HELP YOU

 The Commonwealth of Virginia has abolished parole.
 A sentence handed down must be served unless it is successfully appealed.
-While there is no parole, there is good time credit, and changes are coming to how good time credit is calculated.
+While there is no parole, there is “good time credit,” and Virginia will be making changes soon to how “good time credit” is calculated.

 It is absolutely necessary for you to have a Virginia criminal defense lawyer who can advocate for you at every stage, and who knows what judges consider when reviewing the VCSC guidelines and your case.

 The experienced criminal defense attorneys at Cook Attorneys are standing by to help you.
 Contact us today for a free consultation and let us get to work defending you.

 Fill out the form below to request more information about how we can serve you.
 We look forward to hearing from you!